petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service.md

 ## Improving Backup Service Performance

 You can configure the backup service to decrease the size of backups or accelerate their creation and restoration processes for better performance.
-This results in reduced charges and a better overall experience.

 ### Excluding Adaptive Media from Backups